 The Board administers the distribution of payments for the state's public subsidy program, which provides public funding to qualified state candidates and the state committees of political parties.
-Payments to qualified candidates during the 2018 state general election were made in fiscal year 2019.
+Payments to qualified candidates during the 2020 state general election were made in fiscal year 2021.

-The Board distributed \$2,249,376 in public subsidy payments to 245 candidates who ran for governor, attorney general, secretary of state, state auditor, or the house of representatives in the 2018 state general election.
+The Board distributed \$2,131,750 in public subsidy payments to 349 candidates who ran for senate and house of representatives in the 2020 state general election.

-A report of the public subsidy payments made to each qualified candidate is available on the Board's website.
-Total public subsidy payments for the 2018 election by party and office is shown in the following table.
+A report of the public subsidy payments made to each qualified candidate during the 2020 state election is available on the Board's website.
+Total public subsidy payments for the 2020 election by party and office is shown in the table below.